alexandertrefz/essence/packages/standard-library/README.md

 `NumberFormat`, `CaseSensitivity`, `NormalizationForm`, `SortOrder`, `Stream` and `Step`.
-A Choice whose Cases all carry no payload derives both its `Equatable` and its `Printable` conformance, so seven of those Namespaces declare the two and hold no body at all: `#Less` prints `Less` without anybody writing that down.
+A Choice whose Cases all carry no payload derives both its `Equatable` and its `Printable` conformance, so seven of those eight have a Namespace that declares the two and holds no body at all: `#Less` prints `Less` without anybody writing that down. `Step` has none, because both of its Cases carry a payload and only a Choice of Cases that carry none derives a `toString`.

 The only things NOT declared here are the ones no declaration could produce: the bare Type tags — `Boolean`, `String`, `Integer`, `Rational`, `Algebraic`,